webuxr/picostarter/content/process/webdev/index.md

 ---
 title: Web Dev
-description: A place to make notes about ways of working with the Web Dev team
+description: A place to make notes about ways of working with the Web Dev team.
+author: Ryan R. Smith
+date: 2019-02-27 17:43:00
+time: 17:43:00
+robots: noindex,nofollow
+template: index
-shortcut: 'command+h,ctrl+h'
+#shortcut: 'command+h,ctrl+h'
 ---

+## %meta.title%
-A place to make notes about ways of working with the Web Dev team
+A place to make notes about ways of working with the Web Dev team.

+## Front-end Dev
+Stuff...

+## Server Dev
+Stuff...

+## Deployment
+Stuff...

+## SCM
+Stuff...